theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ## Disclaimer

-This project is not affiliated with Scratch or the Scratch team.
+This project is not affiliated with Scratch, the Scratch team, or Nintendo.